-We’ve made declaring a WGSS Major or Minor is easy!
-Follow the simple steps below.
+We’ve made declaring a WGSS Major easy!

 Women, Gender, Sexuality Studies majors must fulfill the University graduation requirements of 120 credits, complete the General Education requirements, including 45 credits in residence, and maintain a minimum overall grade point average of 2.0 as well as a 2.0 in the major.

-Maintain a cumulative average of 2.0 in Women, Gender, Sexuality Studies.
+--Maintain a cumulative average of 2.0 in Women, Gender, Sexuality Studies

---Complete end-of-program report and submit it the office.
+--Complete end-of-program report and submit for approval

 - You cannot elect to take a class for the major pass/fail.
 Mandatory pass/fail courses can count.